 The programme will provide experience in catheter-intervention procedures such as balloon valve dilation and Amplatz PDA closure, as well as in pacemaker placement.
-The Cardiology Service comprises three ECVIM/ACVIM board-certified cardiologists, three Residents, and a Cardiology nurse.
+The Cardiology Service comprises of four ECVIM/ACVIM board-certified cardiologists, three Residents, and a Cardiology nurse.
 The Cardiology Team works closely with other clinical services in the QMHA, including internal medicine specialists, the cardiothoracic surgery team, diagnostic imaging specialists, critical care specialists and clinical pathologists and pathologists, providing a multidisciplinary approach to the patient’s management.
 As a cardiology resident you will have the opportunity to rotate through other clinical services such as internal medicine, emergency and critical care, and pathology, as well as a two-week externship in human hospitals to observe adult and paediatric cardiology.

 Time off clinics will be provided for study, development of a research project and holidays (25 days per year inclusive of bank holidays).
 The Cardiology service has an active clinical research programme, and you will be expected to participate in research projects, including presentation of your findings at appropriate European or North American conferences, and subsequent publication.